 After Conveying Third-Party Property Interest

 After you convey your interest in the property to a third party, the third party holds the property as a tenant in common to the remaining joint tenants.
 Unlike joint tenants, tenants in common only have title to a certain percentage of the property.
 For instance, if there are three joint tenants, and one individual conveys his interest to a third party, the third party only owns one-third interest in the property; the remaining two joint tenants continue to share concurrent ownership in respect to their portion of the property.

-Convey your interest in the property to another joint tenant as an alternative option.
-This method also severs the joint tenancy.
+Conveying your interest in the property to another joint tenant is an alternative option, which also severs the joint tenancy.
 For example, if you own property as a joint tenant with two other individuals, you may transfer one-third interest in the property to another joint tenant.
 The individual who receives this interest holds title to one-third interest in the property as a tenant in common with the other remaining joint tenant.
 Also, the remaining joint tenants continue to share an undivided interest in two-thirds of the property.

 Partitioning the Property

 Demand partition of the property by filing a petition in court to either physically divide the property or sell the property.
 If you do not choose to transfer your interest in the property to another individual, you may seek a partition of the property in court.
 A court will order a partition in kind, which is a physical division of the property, unless physical division is impossible and not in the best interest of all the joint tenants.
 As a result, you and the other concurrent owners of the property will hold the property as tenants in common.